Does Calcium Hardness Increaser Expire? Storage Tips

 The Simple Truth About Calcium Chemical Shelf Life

-Here's some good news for your wallet - calcium hardness increaser doesn't really "go bad" in the traditional sense.
+You can protect your calcium hardness increaser investment and keep it working for years with three simple storage tricks that take less than 5 minutes to implement.
 The calcium chloride powder you've got sitting in your garage is likely just as effective today as it was when you first bought it, assuming it's been stored properly.

 Unlike organic compounds that can break down over time, calcium chloride is a stable inorganic salt.
 It doesn't decompose or lose its chemical properties just sitting on the shelf.
 This means that container from last season should work just fine for raising your pool's calcium hardness levels.